huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 * Then I will have X.

 In the context of our example: _I will embody the state of being of a fulfilled person, then I can do the actions of a fulfilled person, then I will have the things I desire._

+> _“Modern society is based on the mode of having (佔有), not on the mode of being (存在).” — Erich From, To Have or To Be?_

 ---